Vector35/binaryninja-api/docs/guide/debugger.md

 ![](../img/debugger/contextmenu.png)

-The debugger registers a series of useful actions, along with keyboard shortcuts.
+The debugger registers a series of useful actions along with keyboard shortcuts.
 These shortcuts can be customized using Binary Ninja's keybindings support.

 Among these actions, target control actions, e.g., `Run`/`Step Into` have the same effect as the control buttons in the sidebar.